a woman is holding a bowl of food

 Am I getting protein?

-Am I giving my nervous system any time to recover?
+Am I giving my nervous system time to recover?

 Am I chewing my food?